 A critical factor in avoiding incidents with livestock on trails is to avoid bringing dogs.
-Where a trail crosses land used for keeping livestock, instructions saying 'DO NOT BRING DOGS' must be clearly communicated in information about the trail and on signage at the start of the trail.
+Where a trail crosses land with livestock present, this must be made clear in information about the trail and on signage at the start of the trail or any other access points.
+An example of a suitable sign is provided below in Fig. 1.